awesomite/error-dumper/README.md

 It means that you will probably need sandbox with disabled error handling.
 Error dumper has built-in sandbox mechanism.
-The following example shows how to use sandbox
+The following example shows how to use sandbox:

 ```php
 use Awesomite\ErrorDumper\DevErrorDumper;